sandsmark/unfuckify/README.md

 ----

  - Handle structured binding (the auto there hides std::pairs, or sometimes QPairs).
- - Find a proper function signature and create an appropriate std::function for lambdas.
- - Chop off the ') const' in std::functions.
+ - Chop off the 'const' in std::functions.